119th Rifle Division: Battle for Surovikino

 On November 25 the 119th was tasked with the liberation of Surovikino, relieving 1st Tank Corps, and then with a drive across the lower Chir.
 This town proved a tough nut to crack, and the German defenders were still holding out in the evening of November 27, when the division was joined by the 333rd Rifle.
 24 hours later Surovikino continued to hold out.
 On the morning of the 30th the division penetrated into the town's northern outskirts, where it entered into street fighting with the defenders of composite Group Schmidt, while the 333rd carved out a bridgehead over the Chir to the east.
 The fighting for Surovikino continued through the first three days of December, while 5th Tank Army prepared for a new offensive towards Tormosin, based from the 333rd's bridgehead.
 The goal of the offensive was to disrupt any German offensive from the lower Chir to relieve their forces surrounded at Stalingrad; the 119th's goal was to complete the liberation of Surovikino and then to attack across the river with two regiments, along with two regiments of the 321st Rifle Division.
 When the offensive began on December 9, the advance battalions of the two divisions encountered intense small arms and artillery fire from a very mixed group of Axis forces that forced them to go to ground.
 The full offensive was then postponed to the next day.

 The sporadic fighting for Surovikino continued over the next several days.
 Finally, owing to the expansion of Soviet bridgeheads over the Chir to the east and west, despite the efforts of 11th Panzer Division to throw them back, the German position in the town became untenable, and it was evacuated overnight on December 14–15, with the 119th taking possession.
 As a result of this success and those earlier in the campaign, the division was one of the first of the Stalingrad divisions raised to Guards status, becoming the 54th Guards Rifle Division on December 16.

 3rd Formation

 The final 119th Rifle Division began forming at Aleksin in the Moscow Military District, based on the 161st Rifle Brigade, in March 1943.

 161st Rifle Brigade

 This rifle brigade was formed in February - March 1942 in the Moscow Military District.
 It was immediately assigned to the Moscow Defence Zone.
 In April it was moved to the 11th Army in Northwestern Front, on the north flank of the Soviet forces besieging the Demyansk Pocket.
 It was moved to 34th Army during this battle, and was there when the German forces evacuated in February 1943.
 Following this, the brigade became part of the 12th Guards Rifle Corps in the 27th Army in the area of Staraya Russa.
 In April the brigade was moved back to the Moscow Military District for rebuilding.

+Again, the new division had an order of battle very similar to the previous formations: